nstrobbe/datasciencecoursera/README.md

 datasciencecoursera
 ===================

+Repository to hold all assignments for the Data Science specialization.

+Included courses so far:

-Coursera course The Data Scientist’s Toolbox
+- The Data Scientist’s Toolbox
+- R Programming